alphauslabs/tmpdocs/docs/octo/unitcost.md

 - **Customers**: The different customers or customer segments served.
 - **Environments**: Distinct operational environments, such as development, testing, and production.

+**Naming Conventions**
+- Only alphanumeric characters, spaces and special characters such as  . : + = @ _ / are allowed.
+- Consecutive special characters or spaces are not allowed.
+- Name should be unique from other units.

 ### Unit Items

 Under each Unit Type, there are specific Unit Items.
 These are the individual entities within the Unit Type for which costs need to be divided and tracked.
 For example: